What are Mortgage Surplus Funds?

 The County Sheriff who conducted the sale will have information regarding the surplus, if there was any.

-If your home was sold at a sheriff sale and you believe you are entitled to the surplus, contact the Law Office of Ira J. Metrick today.
+If your home was sold at a Sheriff Sale and you believe you are entitled to the Surplus Funds because you are the Homeowner or your inherited the property, contact the Law Office of Ira J. Metrick today.